conjure-cp/EssenceCatalog-runs/problems/csplib-prob013-ProgPartyPartition/descriptive.md

 - Number of params 150
 - Number of params (completed) 150
 - Number of params (all timed out) 150
+- Number of params (analysed in this file) 0

 ## Models